 In critical incident situations, Local Lodge officers should immediately contact an attorney for the member.
 The necessary filings should be completed and submitted within the next few days

-The required paperwork for Affiliate members (not eligible for the National Plan) is the NCFOP Legal Aid Plan Application and Legal Aid Plan Agreement.
+The required paperwork for A-Associate members (not eligible for the National Plan) is the NCFOP Legal Aid Plan Application.
 For Active members, the National Claim Reporting Form should be completed and submitted within a few days.

 Incident must occur in the performance of the officer’s official duty.
 Any alleged or actual act or omission that is not duty related will not be covered.

 Eligible officers must make the request for assistance by completing and submitting the NCFOP Legal Aid Plan Application or the on-line National Claim Reporting Form.